Web Design Tips: Key Highlights

 Here is how a typical user journey might look for browsing an eCommerce website:

-- Visitor lands on the homepage
+- A user lands on the homepage

-- Visitor browses product categories
+- They explore product categories

-- Visitor enters shipping and payment details
+- Shipping and payment details are entered

-- Visitor receives an order confirmation page
+- An order confirmation page appears

 14. Design For Accessibility